 Of course, nothing is really simple in the Simple Minds world.
-This 'red-eye' (36cm x 58.5cm) appears to be the professional version from which
+This 'red-eye' (36cm x 58.5cm) (on the left) appears to be the professional version from which

 Other images and styles were used to advertise the album.
 This advert appeared in Sounds on the 26th May, 1979, just

 before the second UK tour.

 And finally, this section is finally complete with the 'Red Eye' badge.
 Available at the

 second UK tour and in the